Background wall paper is the GIS plot of Council Rock School, PA tax for each parcel in 1999

 Query from attribute table, definition, wildcard, and overlay queries.
 Advanced calculations.

-Feature joins and table join, types of data conversion add thematic layers, map overlay, graduated colors, and symbols.
+Feature joins and table join, types of data conversion and adding thematic layers, map overlay, graduated colors, and symbols.

 Vector, Raster and TIN data models.
 Dot, line, polygon, cell and grid.